rcwebpw/livefuelpricesph/README.md

 consistent trustworthy price spotters then this simple app can serve greater purpose.

 You can access the live fuel price page here > https://rcwebpw.github.io/livefuelpricesph/

+The ones in the green box has the cheapest price, can you spot them? take time to Zoom In/Zoom Out for closer details on prices

+Fuel Stations update their prices once a week every Tuesday (some update on Friday if there is incoming lower price)